juliasophieg/yrgo-portal/README.md

 ## About Yrgo Portal

 Yrgo Portal is a school project with the objective of creating an online prescence for the Yrgo schools LIA events.
 Users can register as companies and as students and update their profiles.

+The project is a collaboration between the Web Development class and the Digital Design class at Yrgo.
+This group consisted of two design students who made research and bult the design in Figma, and two developer students who built the page in Laravel and MySql.

 ## Setup